jantman/puppet-archlinux-workstation/README.markdown

 ### archlinux_workstation

-Simply declares instances of all of the other classes, passing them the appropriate parameters.
+Simply declares instances of all of the other classes (below), passing them the appropriate parameters.
 Assuming this is suitable for you, just declare this class, passing it the appropriate parameters.